 Howard “Butch” Wheeler

 Howard Wheeler was born in Atlanta, Georgia in 1911.
 He learned how to play golf at the Brookhaven Country Club where he began caddying before he was a teenager.
 He grew to a height of 6’ 2” and he was a beanpole.
 One man that knew him said that his back pockets almost touched each other.
+For a period of time he was the caddy-master at East Lake Country Club in Atlanta.
 During his prime he was one of the longest drivers in golf.
 Wheeler played cross-handed, which was the case with many black men who were left-handed, as they had little access to left-handed golf clubs.
-There were no club professional positions available for black professionals other than working as caddies.
+There were no club professional positions available for black professionals other than working as caddies or maybe a caddy-master.
 There was an organization for black professional golfers called the United Golfers Association (UGA), which had a loose arrangement of golf tournaments, but the prize money was meager.
 Wheeler won his first professional tournament in 1931 and he won the Negro national championship (UGA National) in 1933 for the first time.
-In the late 1930s, Eddie Mallory, who was a bandleader and the husband of Ethel Waters, hired Wheeler to as a chauffeur for his wife.
+In the late 1930s, Eddie Mallory, who was a bandleader and the husband of Ethel Waters, hired Wheeler as a chauffeur for his wife.
+In 1942 Wheeler was one of seven Black golf professionals who played in the Tam O’Shanter Open in Chicago.
+Full participation on the PGA Tour did not happen until late 1961 when the PGA of America removed “Caucasian Only’ from it constitution, referring to its members.
 He lived in Los Angeles for awhile before moving to Philadelphia.
 He found a home at the Cobbs Creek Golf Club where there was a steady supply of money games with black and white golfers.
 Two of those who found Wheeler to be a difficult challenge and would go on to many successes on the golf course were Bud Lewis and Charlie Sifford.
 Other than the UGA he played in tournaments on the PGA Tour on the rare occasions that he wasn’t barred.
 Wheeler held course records at several courses.
 He was the Negro national champion six times (1933, 1938, 1946, 1947, 1948 & 1958).
 His 1947 victory took place at Cobb’s Creek Golf Club.
 Wheeler qualified for the U.S. Open in 1950 and 1951.